-Our school is located at the busy intersection of 84th Place and Figueroa Street.
-Families and students are advised to cross Figueroa Street only in designated crossing areas.
+Lower School: Our school is located at the busy intersection of Florence and Marbrisa and students are advised to utilize designated crosswalks at all nearby intersections.

 Safe Passage To and From School

 Responsibilities of the Administrator:

 - At elementary schools, encourage parents to walk their children to school. - Inform students, staff and parents of designated student drop-off and pick-up points, and safety procedures to be observed whenever there are moving vehicles in or around the school.
 This information should be distributed to students and parents at the start of the school year.